 Locally, our Kent Child Care Crisis Response Team remains as active as it has been since it first formed in mid-March.
 The purpose of this team is to coordinate efforts and align activities that support Kent County child care providers and families who work in essential industries and need child care during this time.

 The crisis response team got to work immediately to determine which child care centers and in-home providers were staying open and how many kids they could accept.
 The Kent County Shared Services Alliance Project helped secure an initial bulk order of basic goods to deliver to child care providers who were running low.

 Since March, the team has helped refer families through a central intake process coordinated through the Kent ISD.
-To date, approximately 88 families have been referred to child care providers and two to three requests continue to come in per day.
-One hundred forty-five children have been placed so far.

 First Steps Kent was able to apply for and receive a grant from the Coronavirus Response Fund from Heart of West Michigan United Way to support the purchase and distribution of basic supplies for these licensed child care providers in Kent County.
 The funding will last for five weeks with a potential for two additional weeks.
 In addition, Amway donated 1,550 bottles of hand sanitizer to providers and Meijer donated 1,000 bags for the supply distributions.

 So far, the team coordinated two distributions utilizing Head Start for Kent County as a distribution center.
 On April 22, 50 child care providers came to pick-up essential supplies using no-contact safety protocol.
 This initial order was specific to individual provider requests and was divided evenly.